-Any trustee who has a potential or actual, financial or other interest in a matter under discussion should declare their interest at the earliest opportunity.
-Even where the interest creates a minimum risk of bias but might reasonably cause others to think it could influence that trustee's decisions, the nature of the interest should be declared.
+Any select vestry member who has a potential or actual, financial or other interest in a matter under discussion should declare their interest at the earliest opportunity.
+Even where the interest creates a minimum risk of bias but might reasonably cause others to think it could influence that member's decisions, the nature of the interest should be declared.

-If a trustee is in any doubt about whether they have a conflict of interest, they should consult with the chairperson.
+If a member is in any doubt about whether they have a conflict of interest, they should consult with the chairperson.

-If a trustee fails to declare an interest that is known to other trustees, another trustee may declare that interest at the meeting.
+If a member fails to declare an interest that is known to other members, another member may declare that interest at the meeting.